Are pensions invested?

 Today, most pensions are defined contribution pensions.
 You build up pension savings by investing while you're working and use these to fund your retirement.
 However, there’s no guarantee that this pension pot will last for your entire life.

 Investments can go down as well as up in value, so you may get back less than you pay in.
-The hope is that, despite market ups and downs, your pension savings will recover and grow over a decades-long working life.
+But the hope is that, despite ups and downs in financial markets, over a decades-long working life your pension savings will grow in value.

 Why is my pension invested?